 The advent of President Aquino's government could not, in and of itself, eliminate or quickly resolve these problems.
-The advent commands the domestic mandate and international support that can enable her to find solutions.
+But her government commands the domestic mandate and international support that can enable her to find solutions.
 Today in Manila, the popular enthusiasm apparent last February is still evident, and there is wide recognition that the time for hard and sustained work has also begun.

 I visited Manila four weeks ago, following the Tokyo Economic Summit.
 I had extensive discussions with President Aquino and other Philippine leaders.
-I came away deeply President Aquino recognizes impressed by what I heard and saw.
-President Aquino is an the chauance before her government and is determined to meet individual of courage, intelligence, dedication and common the sense.
-These qualities were the trademark of her Presidential eampaign.
+I came away deeply PRESIDENT Aquino RECOGNIZES impressed by what I heard and saw.)President Aquino is an the chauences before her government and is determined to meet individual of courage, intelligence, dedication and common A These qualities were the trademark of her Presidential -campaign.

 I was equally struck by the determination and competence evident among members of her new government.
 They comprehend the seriousness of the problems they have inherited.
 They have displayed a readiness to get down to work.
-They recognize that, while the U.S. and others can do much to help, the issues they face are fundamentally Philippine problems requiring Philippine solutions. -- Politically, President Aquino's administration confronts the problem of revitalizing institutions and restoring public confidence in government.
-The inherited a legislature, a court system, a civil service, and an electoral system bound to the political leadership Frather than being accountable to the people.
+They recognize that, while the U.S. and others can do much to help, the issues they face are fundamentally Philippine problems requiring Philippine solutions.

+the problem of revitalizing institutions and restoring public confidence in government.
+She inherited a legislature, a court system, a civil service, and an electoral system bound to the political leadership rather than being accountable to the people.
 Her government is implementing, step-by-step a program to rebuild these institutions.
-The struggling to organize and staff a new administration which came to power suddenly, without benefit of the leisurely transition to which we are accustomed in the United States.
+She struggling to organize and staff a new administration which came to power suddenly, without benefit of the leisurely transition to which we are accustomed in the United States.